gc-proto/experimental/results-resultats/drr-full-page.md

 </section>
   <section>
    <h4>Table [#]: Human resources planning summary for core responsibilities and internal services</h4>
-    <p>Table [#] shows information on human resources, in full-time equivalents  (FTEs), for each of [Departmentn&rsquo;s  acronym]&rsquo;s core responsibilities and for  its internal services planned for the next three years.
+    <p>Table [#] shows information on human resources, in full-time equivalents  (FTEs), for each of [Department acronym]'s core responsibilities and for  its internal services planned for the next three years.
 Human resources for the  current fiscal year are forecasted based on year to date.</p>
 <div class="table-responsive">
   <table id="tbl10" class="table table-bordered table-condensed">
     <thead>